 What are they?
 They are microscopic spiders that are very

 You can usually notice a silky web on your plants

-Another way to tell if you have a Spider Mite problem is
+Another way to tell if you have them is

 to hold a white piece of paper under the leaves of your plant and shake the